Student safety in Maricopa Unified School District's #1 priority--Help us protect our students by reporting any suspected abuse or neglect!

 All district employees are mandated, reporters!

-suspected child abuse or neglect must be reported Immediately to CPS or Law Enforcement and a written report (Form 8572) must be filed within 36 hours.
+Any suspected child abuse or neglect must be reported Immediately to CPS or Law Enforcement and a written report (Form 8572) must be filed within 36 hours.
 All reporting is CONFIDENTIAL!

 Mandated Reporter Manual, "A Guide to Mandated Reporting Responsibilities"